EU AI Act for HR Tech Companies: What You Need to Know

 - Specifications for input data, where applicable

-- Human oversight measures, including technical measures to facilitate interpretation of outputs
+- Human oversight measures, including technical measures that help deployers interpret outputs

-For recruitment AI, this means providing deployers with clear guidance on how to interpret candidate ranking scores, what factors drive the system's recommendations, and under what circumstances the system's outputs should be overridden by human judgement.
+For recruitment AI, that means handing deployers clear guidance on how to read candidate ranking scores, which factors drive the system's recommendations, and when a human should override the system's outputs entirely.

 Conformity Assessment (Article 43)

-High-risk AI systems listed in Annex III (which includes all HR tech AI) must undergo a conformity assessment before being placed on the market.
-For most HR tech systems, this is an internal conformity assessment conducted by the provider following the procedure in Annex VI.
-However, the AI system must comply with all requirements in Chapter 2 of Title III.
+High-risk AI systems listed in Annex III (which covers all HR tech AI) must undergo a conformity assessment before they go on the market.
+For most HR tech systems this is an internal conformity assessment the provider runs itself, following the procedure in Annex VI.
+Running it yourself does not soften the bar: the AI system must still comply with all requirements in Chapter 2 of Title III.

-This assessment must be repeated whenever the AI system is substantially modified.
-A change to the algorithm's decision logic, a significant update to training data, or a modification to the system's intended purpose all constitute substantial modifications.
+Repeat this assessment every time the AI system is substantially modified.
+A change to the algorithm's decision logic, a significant update to training data, a shift in the system's intended purpose: each one counts as a substantial modification.

 Deployer Obligations for HR Tech AI

-If your organisation uses AI tools for recruitment, employee evaluation, or workforce management, you are a deployer under the AI Act.
-Your obligations under Articles 26 and 27 are significant.
+Use AI tools for recruitment, employee evaluation, or workforce management inside your organisation, and you are a deployer under the AI Act.
+Your obligations under Articles 26 and 27 carry real weight.

 Human Oversight (Article 26(1))

-You must use the high-risk AI system in accordance with the instructions of use provided by the provider.
-Critically, you must assign human oversight to natural persons who have the necessary competence, training, and authority.
-In practice, this means:
+You must run the high-risk AI system the way the provider's instructions of use tell you to.
+And here is the part that bites: you must assign human oversight to natural persons who actually have the competence, training, and authority for it.
+In practice, that means:

 - Designating trained HR professionals to review and approve AI-generated candidate rankings before decisions are made